Defining operations for protected actions - PingOne Cloud Platform - PingOne Services - PingOne Authorize - PingOne

 Note:

-Basic rules are not available in this situation.
+Built-in access control rules are not available in this situation.
 Instead, use your external providers, such as PingFederate and PingDirectory, to configure authorized scopes and user groups.

-8. To define basic rules, click Next.
+8. To define access control rules, click Next.

 Screen capture of the Create Operation window showing Define Access Rules settings.